danieltjw/aifutures/README.md

 ---

-### __What if I fear the loss of autonomy from living under an AGI-Human partnership?__

-Friendly AGI will respect your autonomy can create space where people can live away from it.
-It may even be a tourist destination where people can experience living in the olden days.

-Most people will view living under an AGI-Human partnership as giving up a little autonomy for a lot more autonomy.

-For example:
+### __Will there be less autonomy living with a Friendly AGI?__

+Friendly AGI goal is to expand human autonomy and humans may be prevented from taking actions that reduce the autonomy of the overall system.
+This may lead to restrictions to some human actions but an increase in overall autonomy.

+Friendly AGI is be highly innovative and the resulting increased in standards of living will increase autonomy.

+Our fear of losing out and fear of scarcity creates an environment of hyper-competition between individuals and nations which comes at a cost of our autonomy.
+Friendly AGI may make it possible for us to be less fearful and regain some of our lost autonomy.

+A Friendly AGI will be better at conventional work needed to maintain society and it may even paradoxically discourage conventional human work as our work is more error-prone.

+Example:
 - Artist will have more creative freedom due to not being beholden to financial interests
 - People can choose jobs and activities they truly enjoy without worrying about the job market
-- Higher standards of living, well-being and access to better medical care.
+- Higher standards of living, well-being and access to better medical care

 ---